Labstat Blog

 11. Certification statement

 A PMTA must also include a comprehensive index (i.e., a listing of files and data associated with those files), and a table of contents.
-FDA only accepts electronically submitted applications in a format that FDA can read, process, review, and archive.
+The FDA only accepts electronically submitted applications in a format that they can read, process, review, and archive.

 Additionally, the application must comply with PMTA formatting requirements [per 21 CFR 1114.7(b)], which includes submissions using the following: